Finndersen/LEDuino/README.md

 You might want to define a collection of animation patterns which are each mapped and repeated to each LED segment for a nice consistent, symmetric effect, instead of just a single pattern applied to the entire strip.
 That's what this library helps you do.

 **Define Segments**
 The first step is to define each segment (corresponding to each edge of the rectangle) in terms of their position on the LED strip.
-This is done by creating instances of
+This is done by creating instances of `StripSegment` and specifying the segment start position and length.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYwNjk4Nzg0MSwxNzg1MDIxNDExLC04Mj
+eyJoaXN0b3J5IjpbLTE2NDIwNjczMjYsMTc4NTAyMTQxMSwtOD
-A2MDU4NzMsMjEyMTEwNTQ0MSwtOTY1ODA0MDI3LDU3NTYzNTg2
+IwNjA1ODczLDIxMjExMDU0NDEsLTk2NTgwNDAyNyw1NzU2MzU4
-NiwtMTYyMjAzODU5MSwzOTAwNzg5Ml19
+NjYsLTE2MjIwMzg1OTEsMzkwMDc4OTJdfQ==
 -->